rkritchat/Spring_jpa_with_detach_entity/README.md

 Address tmp = new Address();
 AddresRepo.save(tmp);

-for above code system should be save only tmp entity be casuse we using AddresRepo.save but acually system also save User entity becasue User has change...
+for above code system should be save only tmp entity becasuse we using AddresRepo.save but acually system also save User entity becasue it has change...

 to avoid this case we need to use EntityManager.detach(Entity) for remove that entity from persistenceContext